 I simply haven’t met anyone whose company I appreciate more than my own.
 Not to say that I haven’t had my fair share of trysts in the meantime.
 I could always write about the previous ones from celebrating NYE in Germany and Scotland for example, but I need to keep this page as PG-13 as possible.
 I also don’t see the point in reveling over men who can unclip my bra but can’t undress my mind.
 I do, however, have fond memories worth sharing of an Australian guy I met this past January in Peru.
 He had these beautiful soft-blue eyes that reflected introspection.
 Whenever I was with him, I felt a perpetual sense of déjà-vu.
 It was the strangest thing.
 While nothing happened between us, he reminded me that emotional intelligence is the sexiest thing a man can wear apart from good cologne.

 I may be impatient but I’m in no rush.
 There’s no doubt in my mind that there is someone out there for me, and there ain’t no mountain high enough, ain’t no valley low enough, ain’t no river wide enough, to keep me from getting to them.
 I would go to the other end of the world to meet this person.
-Actually, they’re probably doing something outlandish as I write this; like cage diving with sharks off the coast of South Africa.
+They’re probably doing something outlandish as I write this, like cage diving with sharks off the coast of South Africa.
 Or completing research on something nerdy and important like coral reef depletion in the Great Barrier Reef.
 All I know for certain is that whomever I date will have to accept the fact that they are not my other half; for I am neither half full nor half empty.
 I am overflowing.
+After all, the expression is when two become one, not when two halves become one.

 Until I meet this person, I’m going to carry on with my carry on.
 I live in my own galaxy so at the very least, I’m sure they’re out of this world.
 On that note, does anyone have a spaceship I can borrow?